fallais/hermes/README.md

 It can (or must) be deployed in a Docker container as follow :

-`docker run -d --name gobirthday -v contacts.json:/app/contacts.json -v providers.json:/app/providers.json fallais/gobirthday`
+`docker run -d --name gobirthday -e CRON="30 11 * * *" -v contacts.json:/app/contacts.json -v providers.json:/app/providers.json fallais/gobirthday`